daniel-niknam/daniel-niknam.github.io/_posts/2024-05-25-the-power-of-inspiration.md

 Ultimately, like so many effective leaders, you have to stop saying "Do as I say not as I do" and you have to actively demonstrate the values and principles you wish to see in your team.
 Quick reminder, there is no shame in doing.
 Your actions speak louder than words, and set a standard for your team to follow.
 When you as a leader, demonstrate commitment, resilience, and passion, you will inspire your team to mirror these qualities.
 This alignment between words and actions ramps up the credibility and trust that you are building with your team, making the inspiration genuine and sustainable.

 Do you want to know about an example?
 Mahatma Gandhi's principle of "Be the change you wish to see in the world" encapsulates the power of leading by example, inspiring millions through his steadfast commitment to nonviolence and justice.

+> Have you used any of these toolkits before? if not, which one of them do you want to try first?
+{: .prompt-info }

 ## Conclusion